Sable on Steam - User reviews, Price & Information

 Explore reviews from Steam users sharing their experiences and what they love about the game.

 As someone who enjoyed Zelda : Breath of the Wild but wasn't too big on combat, this might be one of my new favourite games.
 I do have some constructive criticism, but I'll start with the positives.
 [No spoilers for the story] TLDR at the end.
 Pros : World : The feeling of open world is truly incredible.
 It's a perfect mix of Zelda BotW and Outer Wilds.
 Some might critique the big "empty" spaces, but to me it's a realistic depiction of what deserts are actually like, and the biomes vary anyway.
 The quick travel makes it almost too easy, so I challenged myself not to use it.
 The visuals are beautiful, both in the vast deserts and in the town and campments.
 The amount of detail in these is baffling.
 While traveling, you will often take a "ooh what's that" detour before reaching your destination.
 Gameplay : There is no life or durability system for anything, as it's really centered around exploration.
 I had to get used to a world where nothing was out to get me lmao.
 There is no real main quest to accomplish.
 It truly encompasses the concept of enjoying the journey instead of the destination.
 The side quests are optional, but each of them is a unique experience.
 Using the bike is a pleasure, and the climbing system is very fun.
 Puzzles : Though the puzzles and enigmas vary in concept, the main form of puzzle are vessels (what would be closest to the concept of dungeons) and I they're a good brain scratch without being too hard.
 Story : The main character has her own fun personality, which shows amongst other things in during dialogue.
 It's really a story about finding your own path (and more precisely, career).
 Almost every npc is surprisingly chill and wholesome, and a solid part of them use neutral pronouns (I can always appreciate representation).
 Bonus points because the neutral pronouns were also translated (at least in french as far as I know).
 The world/planet also has its own backstory, which you can only discover by exploring.
 It's also an interesting depiction of how social networking works, as far as side quests go.
 Customization : Though you can mix and match your numerous outfits, the bike has really extensive customization with a lot of bike parts with different stats and colors to choose from.
 Music : it's nice, it's sweet, nothing to say Cons : The reward system needs some tweaking for sure.
 Some side quests keep giving you badges for masks you already have, and you can't even sell the excess.
 Same with bike dyes.
 It wouldn't have been that hard to replace it with money or something.
 And some outfits are cool, but for a game that hypes you up so much about acquiring masks, most of them are just plain ugly in my opinion.
 In the 8 masks I have for now, there are only two that I even remotely like.
 But hey, maybe that's just me.
 Some select screens have an annoying feature/bug : sometimes there are pieces of clothing that I just cannot access because the cursor keeps jumping back to the beginning.
 Same with bike dyes and bike pieces, it's really frustrating.
 Also they don't use the law of inertia for some reason ?
-And there are some small general bugs like clipping through surfaces but it really doesn't come up that often.
+Most clothing clips through stuff, especially if the pieces are from different sets.
 Basically, it feels like it wasn't 100% finished.
 Once most the quests are done (there are about 29), the world starts feeling pretty empty.
-TLDR/ : Is it perfect ?
+TLDR/ : Excellent early game content, but lacking in late game.
+Is it perfect ?
 No game is.
 Does it need some tweaking ?
-Sure.
-Did it keep me glued to it for hours on end and make me forget all of my surroundings ?
+Yes, very much so.
+But did it keep me glued to it for hours on end and make me forget all of my surroundings ?
 Also yes.
 Now is it worth your money ?
 Well would you pay this price for (this is a very rough estimate) at least 30 hours of fun and wonder ?
 That's up to you to decide, but especially if it's on sale, I wouldn't think twice about recommending it.

 Expand the review